 In retrospect, it is surprising that it has taken cosmetic surgeons so long to recognize the importance of volume loss in combating the aging process.
 Volume loss arguably contributes more to an aged look than loss of skin and muscle tone.
 Repositioning fat to compensate for the volume loss has been attempted with variable results, however, FAT TRANSFER to the face from other parts of the body has proved to be the most successful in restoring volume loss.

 This process is known as FAT GRAFTING and can result in an astounding transformation when performed correctly.
 In fact, when volume is replaced in the face, we often see that skin no longer sags and a facelift may be avoided altogether.
 Consider how a sack, such as a balloon, distends when filled.
-In a similar manner, wrinkles on the face are erased as the skin is stretched by the additional volume.
-Another potential benefit of fat grafting to the face is the direct rejuvenating effects awarded the skin from the stem cells present in the fat.
+In a similar manner, wrinkles on the face are erased as the skin is filled by the additional volume.
+Another potential benefit of fat grafting to the face is the direct rejuvenating effects awarded the skin from the STEM CELLS present in the fat.

-To learn more, please call to schedule a consultation and I’ll be happy to discuss the components of this facial rejuvenation process further and determine if any of these are right for you.
+To learn more, please call to schedule a consultation.
+I’ll be happy to discuss the components of facial rejuvenation with you to determine if any of these are right for you.

 Package pricing is available for global facial rejuvenation which incorporates all three modalities: Volume Replacement, Laser Skin Resurfacing, and Skin Tightening.